 The Hourglass Sling is designed with both patient comfort and safety in mind and remains under a person while they are sitting in a chair or wheelchair.
-Visit our product page and watch this video to learn more about this comfortable sling.
+View our patient lift sling and watch this video to learn more.

 Designed for Comfort and Modesty